Thursday, March 31, 2011

 Printing

-The difficult part of printing was finding a suitable card stock to print on.
 Really I wanted a heavyweight matt-surface printer card - 250-350gsm weight - which proved remarkably difficult to find.
 Heavyweight glossy photo paper is common, but the shiny surface would have caused too many problems with reflections when being photographed.
 I could get heavyweight inkjet/laser card on the Internet, but only in bulk, and I wanted to do some test construction before buying.
 In the end I managed to find some satin-surface 200gsm printer card in my local branch of Partners - a little lighter than I wanted, but good enough for a test.

 I'd designed the nets so they could be divided into sections small enough to fit on to A4 sheets for printing.
 There were ten different sheets, some of which (such as end walls) had to be printed out more than once to make a complete corridor section.